ohager/kantalupe/README.md

 kantalupe
 =========

-An intuive desktop editor for creating model-based questionnaires.
+An easy-to-use editor for creating model-based questionnaires.

 The idea is to create surveys/questionnaires based on a priorly created model.
-The model, which is also editable in kantalupe, can be reused for build manually surveys, i.e. subsets of the model.
-Additionally, a ECMA-Script-Engine allows automatic creation of surveys.
+The model, which is also editable in kantalupe, can be reused for creating surveys as subsets of the model.
+The creation of surveys can be done manually using drag&drop, and/or automatically using the integrated JavaScript-Engine.
+Once created the surveys can be saved (as XML) or exported to several different format, like LimeSurvey, QueXML etc.

 Features from the user's point of view: